prerakgupta/twitter-api/READMR.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This api uses the tweetstream gem to make a connection to the Twitter Streamng API and tracks all the tweets with a particulr hashtag.

+Ruby version 2.0.0

-* Ruby version
+* Ruby version 2.0.0

 * System dependencies

 * Configuration